mklyu/CEL-net/README.md

 > pip3 install -r pip-requirements.txt

-OR:
+Or use the script:

-> run setup.sh [./setup.sh]
+> ./setup.sh

 The default dataset location is in the "dataset" folder

 Please download our dataset [here](https://arielacil-my.sharepoint.com/:f:/g/personal/neiterman_ariel_ac_il/EruoYnkCjzREtC1hbPRN3Y0BQahIPkyMVfy-dp2AqiioGQ?e=i222JI).
 Download the "test" and "train" folders and move them to the "dataset" folder.
-The JPGs are the camera's ISP output, they are not needed.
 If any errors occur during download or unzipping, try downloading subfolders manually and combining them into the original structure.

-Weights are stored by default in the "local" folder Outputs are stored by default in the "output" folder
+Weights are stored by default in the "local" folder.

+Outputs are stored by default in the "output" folder.

 # Train